-We believe in doing what is right for you as an individual.
+I firmly believe in doing what is right for you as an individual.
 No plan designed by any nutritionist should have a ‘one-size-fits-all’ approach.
 Always gearing your nutrition and training to a sustainable lifestyle approach will always increase the chances of achieving set goals.
-Moreover, flexibility is vitally important and should reflect your lifestyle and training specificity.
+It is therefore vitally important to be flexible and realistic with your nutrition.

 (BA) Sport and Exercise Studies and Education Studies